Invasion Orion

-Invasion Orion is a 1979 science fiction strategy game written and published by Automated Simulations (which would become Epyx in 1983).
+Invasion Orion is a 1979 science fiction strategy video game written and published by Automated Simulations (which would become Epyx in 1983).
 It is one or two player sequel to the original two-player Starfleet Orion which was published in late 1978.
-The game was written in BASIC for the Commodore PET and TRS-80 and ported to the Atari 8-bit family and Apple II.
+The game was written in BASIC for the Commodore PET and TRS-80 and ported to the Atari 8-bit computers and Apple II.